 Palau is a small archipelago in Micronesia and it is located in the western Pacific Ocean.
-It is well-known for its beautiful islands and diving is one the top things to do in Palau.
-This small country is listed as among the least visited countries in the world due to its remote location and limited flights that goes to the country.
+It is well-known for its beautiful islands and diving is one of the top things to do in Palau.
+This small country is listed as among the least visited countries in the world due to its remote location and limited flights that go to the country.

 But this is what makes the country special.
 It is still untouched by the massive tourism.
 So if you find yourself thinking of a Palau vacation, then this ultimate Palau travel guide can help you.

 Table Of Contents

 - 5 THINGS TO DO IN PALAU